SuyashLakhotia/UniversityNotes/CZ 3006 - Net-Centric Computing/JavaScript.md

 ```

 - Must follow the handler function and the HTML form specification so that JavaScript has seen both before assigning the property.
 - Only the name of the handler function is assigned to the property.
-It is neither a string nor a call to the function.**Common Tag Attributes:**
+It is neither a string nor a call to the function.**Common Event Attributes:**

 - `onblur`
 - `onfocus`